sw4/sliderBar.js/README.md

 When creating a new slider, the following options are available:
 ```
-.progSlider({options}:
+.progSlider({options}):
 ```

 ```
-min: // minimum value for the slider, defaults to 0
+min: // minimum value for the slider, defaults to 0 (integer)
-max: // maximum value for the slider, defaults to 100
+max: // maximum value for the slider, defaults to 100 (integer)
-start: // maximum value for the slider, defaults to 50
+start: // maximum value for the slider, defaults to 50 (integer)
+vertical: // is the slider avertical (boolean) - if not set will calculate based on element orientation
-change: // function to call when the slider value is changed, passed one argument- the sliders new value
+change: // (function) to call when the slider value is changed, passed one argument- the sliders new value
 ```

 Methods: